Isabella Tobias

 Earlier in her career, Tobias skated with Otar Japaridze for Georgia and with Deividas Stagniūnas for Lithuania.

 With Stagniūnas, she won the bronze medal at the 2011 Skate America, placed in the top ten at two European Championships, and represented Lithuania at the 2014 Winter Olympics in Sochi.

+Folllwing Stagniūnas' retirement, Tobias competed with Ilia Tkachenko for Israel.
+Together, they won four medals on the ISU Challenger Series.

 Personal life

 Isabella Tobias was born August 23, 1991, in New York City.
 She and her family are Jewish.
 She is the daughter of Stephen Tobias, president and co-founder of I.A.
 Englander & Co., one of the largest institutional equity derivatives brokers on the American stock exchange.
 After completing high school, she briefly attended Columbia University's School of General Studies.
 From 1999 to 2007 she attended the George Balanchine School of American Ballet and performed with the New York City Ballet.

 In October 2012, Tobias applied for Lithuanian citizenship.
 In December, she was interviewed by the Citizenship Commission and passed the Lithuanian language test; however, the application was denied by Lithuanian President Dalia Grybauskaitė on January 7, 2013.
 It was granted on December 5, 2013.

 Tobias married Samuel Lites in June 2017.
 In 2019, Lites decided to finish her degree at Southern Methodist University.
 She was a member of Kappa Kappa Gamma sorority there, as well as Phi Beta Kappa and the Robert Stewart Hyer Society, and graduated with honors in May 2020.